 - The percentage of municipalities in rural areas served by mobile units providing services and raised awareness concerning gender-based violence increased from zero in 2013 to 21.5 percent in 2015.

 - From 2013 to 2015, 1,034 women and Afro-descendant producers received technical assistance to support their entrepreneurship.

 Bank Group Contribution

-The World Bank, through the International Development Association, provided a single-tranche DPL of US$ 400 million to finance Bahia’s Strengthening Fiscal Management and Promoting Better and more Inclusive Service Delivery Development Policy Loan.
+The World Bank, through the IBRD, provided a single-tranche DPL of US$ 400 million to finance Bahia’s Strengthening Fiscal Management and Promoting Better and more Inclusive Service Delivery Development Policy Loan.
 This loan supported Bahia in its mission to increase access to public services for women and Afro-descendants, the indigenous population, and other minorities.
 Specific objectives were improved fiscal management and territorial planning and improved access to public services for underserved and vulnerable groups.

 The government of Bahia demonstrated strong commitment to the project and the development program it supported.
 The State Secretariat of Planning was the main implementing agency and worked in close collaboration with 10 other state secretariats to guarantee achievement of the program’s objectives.
 Strong ownership of the program among implementing agencies and civil society was critical to this project.
 Thorough consultation and inclusion of civil society since the preparation of the DPL helped to achieve positive results.